arvpUofA/video_labeler/README.md

 # Video labeler

-Video labeling software with KCF tracker.
+Video labeling software with KCF tracker and YOLO detector.
 Default In/Out Label Format: YOLO
 yolo format: `class, centerX, centerY, box width, box height` (all in percentages of image size)
 *Note: Labeler assumes that all images are the same size